Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Abstract

 \section{Abstract}

 Crimes emerge out of complex interactions of human behaviors and situations.
-Linkages between crime events are highly complex.
-Detecting crime linkage given a set of events is a highly challenging task since we only have limited information, including text descriptions, event times, and locations; moreover, the link among incidents is subtle.
-In practice, there are very few labeled data about related cases.
-We present a statistical modeling framework for police reports based on multivariate marked spatio-temporal Hawkes processes.
-Inspired by the notion of \textit{modus operandi} (\emph{M.O.}) in crime analysis, we perform text embedding for police reports and treat embedding vectors as marks of the Hawkes process.
-The embedding is performed by regularized Restricted Boltzmann Machine (RBM) to promote the probabilistic sparsity of selected keywords.
-Numerical results using real data demonstrate the competitive performance and interpretability of our method.
-The proposed method can be used in other similar data in social networks, electronic health records.
+Linkages between crime incidents are highly complex.
+Detecting crime linkage given a set of incidents is a highly challenging task since we only have limited information, including text descriptions, incident times, and locations.
+In practice, there are very few labels.
+We propose a new statistical modeling framework for \textit{spatio-temporal-textual} data and demonstrate its usage on crime linkage detection.
+We capture linkages of crime incidents via multivariate marked spatio-temporal Hawkes processes and treat embedding vectors of the free-text as {\it marks} of the incident, inspired by the notion of \textit{modus operandi} (M.O.) in crime analysis.
+Numerical results using real data demonstrate the good performance of our method as well as reveals interesting patterns in the crime data: the joint modeling of space, time, and text information enhances crime linkage detection compared with the state-of-the-art, and the learned spatial dependence from data can be useful for police operations.